 Valuation and Amortization Method.
 We estimate the fair value of stock options granted using the Black-Scholes option pricing model.
-We estimate the fair value using a single option approach and amortize the fair value on a straight-line basis for options expected to vest.
-All options are amortized over the requisite service periods of the awards, which are generally the vesting periods.
+We estimate the fair value using a single option approach and amortize the fair value on a straight-line basis over the requisite service periods of the awards, which are generally the vesting periods.